byterubpay/byterub-site/_posts/2018-10-01-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-01.md

 **\<sarang>** the ethics statement draft specifically addresses this
 **\<hyc>** "I thought we were an autonomous collective"
 **\<sarang>** yeah, but media assumes we're some devious entity
-**\<silur>** there was one time when after the interview they published me as a monero developer even though I stated in the recording that im not :/
+**\<silur>** there was one time when after the interview they published me as a byterub developer even though I stated in the recording that im not :/
 **\<sarang>** I always keep in mind not to say anything to a journalist that I'm not comfortable having twisted beyond recognition =p
 **\<sarang>** lol hyc I totally missed your reference :(
 **\<sarang>** So hyc continues his design work toward ASIC-proof random code